Applying for a job check: employer checklist

-• spaces available to hire another migrant within your allocation of 5 migrants, if you have standard accreditation.
+• if you have standard accreditation, make sure you have space available to hire another migrant within your allocation of 5 migrants.

 What is ANZSCO and how to find your skill level